Updated June 2026

 | Weight | 2.5 oz |

 The SPIbelt is the running belt that everyone starts with — and for good reason.
-At around check current price it’s half the price of premium belts while still delivering a bounce-free, secure carry.
+At around affordable price it’s half the price of premium belts while still delivering a bounce-free, secure carry.
 The “Large Pocket” version comfortably fits even the biggest phones with cases.

 The expandable pouch design is genius: it sits flat and slim when empty but stretches to hold a full-size phone.
 The elastic strap is infinitely adjustable, making it the easiest belt to share between different-sized runners in a household.